cscsonka/parsing-ms-excel-file-with-google-apps-script/README.md

 ### Usage

-The function `parseMSExcelBlob(blob, requiredSheets)` is for parsing MS Excel file and returns data in 2D arrays.
+The function `parseMSExcelBlob(blob, requiredSheets)` is parsing MS Excel files and returns values in JSON format.
 * First parameter is the MS Excel `blob`.
 * Second parameter is an array of required sheet names so you can restrict the parsing process for specific worksheets saving some time and resource.
 If parameter `requiredSheets` is omitted all worksheets will be parsed in the workbook.

+### Limitation

+* For the moment `parseMSExcelBlob(blob, requiredSheets)` can only digest XML based excel files (not .xlsb).
+* Maximum blob size allowed is 50MB.

 ## ⚙️ Examples